nkhorman/json_fdw/README.md

    erroring out.
 Defaults to 0.

 As an example, we demonstrate querying a compressed JSON file from scratch here.
-Note that the underlying file contains JSON documents separated by newlines, and that no data needs to be loaded into the database.
-Let's now start with downloading the file.
+Note that the underlying file contains JSON documents separated by newlines.
+Start with downloading the file.

     wget http://examples.citusdata.com/customer_reviews_nested_1998.json.gz

-Next, let's log into Postgres, and run the following commands to create a foreign table associated with this JSON file.
+Next, log into Postgres, and run the following commands to create a foreign table associated with this JSON file.

     -- load extension first time after install